-merged sometimes with kk (syllable-initial if not following C), otherwise with g h and hh diverged: h had shown up wordinitially and following a C, hh word-finally and between vowels, and now some vowels were dropped so that hh could start words as well.
+Settled on one determiner (S) per word, and q^h (already pretty rare) dropped out entirely: one, two, or three Ps, occasionally four (zero merged sometimes with kk (syllable-initial if was an option if representing one of the not following C), otherwise with q h and hh diverged: h had shown up word-initially and following a C, hh word-finally and between vowels, and now some vowels were dropped so that hh could start words as well.
 (Intervocalic hh then shifted to h.)